Jack of all trades,

 I keep up-to-date with OWASP Top Ten every year and generally try to follow common sense when developing (i.e. never trust the client, principle of least privilege, etc).
 Luckily, my better half is an Ethical Hacker, so she keeps me fairly grounded when it comes to these things.

-I find full-stack teams are harder to hire-for, but easier to manage and work-in.
-I've been fortunate enough to have worked with some truly talented full-stack engineers, with an eye for design and a technical/analytical mindset.
+I find full-stack teams are harder to hire, but easier to manage and work-in.
+I've been fortunate to have worked with some truly talented full-stack engineers, with an eye for design and a technical/analytical mindset.
 These people exist, just not in abudance.
-I often sway towards the front-end and client-side development, but have equally designed scalable, performant and production-grade systems on the backend and found it just as interesting.
+I used to sway towards the frontend and client-side development more, but recently having designed scalable, performant and production-grade systems on the backend I found it just as interesting.

 Agile prescribes focusing on people over processes and responding to change.
 From what I have seen, in practise Kanban makes those principles easier to follow, but only if the business can afford not having to project months in advance.
 Scrum is naturally easier to plan with, which I've seen being optimised for the wrong metrics.
 Saying that, I've been fortunate to have seen Scrum done right and it can certainly be a very productive framework.